hmdlab/eval_rnaseq_map/README.md

 ## Containers used

-All containers used in thi study are available on the [Cloud Library](https://cloud.sylabs.io/library/yh549848).
+All containers used in this study are available on the [Cloud Library](https://cloud.sylabs.io/library/yh549848).

 <div style="columns: 2;">